top of page

 The Youth Hub Trust

-The Trust was formed in 2017 to design, build and run the Youth Hub.
-The Trust also has a Youth Advisory Board who are helping to develop the Hub.
+The Trust was formed in 2017 to design, build and run Youth Hub Christchurch.

 Vision